hairyf/overlastic/docs/guide/getting-started.md

 ## Why?

 Creating pop-up components is a repetitive and time-consuming task.
-Each time you reuse such components, you need to redefine common fields like reject, resolve, and visible.
+Each time you reuse such components, you need to redefine common fields like cancel, confirm, and visible.
 Additionally, controlling this process (`clear data`->`open Model`->`edit data`->`onConfirm`->`save data`) can lead to a lot of redundant code, especially for some global components.

 Overlastic simplifies the creation of pop-up components by reducing redundant processes and managing the corresponding state.
 It effectively creates imperative components while also supporting declarative usage.